Jay4869/Deep-Learning/README.md

 # Residual Attention Network for Image Classification
+Author: Jie Li, Xiaofan Zhang, Zhaoyang Wang

 ##  Introduction
 This repo contains our re-implementation of Residual Attention Network based on the paper [Residual Attention Network for Image Classification](https://arxiv.org/pdf/1704.06904.pdf).

+Convolutional Neural Network (CNN) is the most popular neural netowrk model being used for image classification problem which can help break images and extracts the high-level features.
+Rather than compress an entire image into a static representation, the Attention Module allows for salient features to dynamically come to the forefront as needed.

 The Residual Attention Network, a convolutional neural network adopts mixed attention mechanism into very deep structure for image classification task.
 The Residual Attention Network can incorporate with state-of-art feed forward network architecture, and is built by stacking Attention Modules, which generate attention-aware features from low resolution and mapping back to orginal feature maps.

-Rather than compress an entire image into a static representation, the Attention Module allows for salient features to dynamically come to the forefront as needed.
+In our task, we propose a new architecture of Residual Attention Network different from original paper for image classification.
+First, we follow the original paper to re-construct and train Residual Attention Network on CIFAR-10 dataset.
+Then, we experiment different architectures and optimizers to improve our network.
+Lastly, we visualize the model performance in training, validation accuracy and training time by Tensorbaord to compare our model with the original model from paper.

 ## Dataset
 In our task, We are using **CIFAR-10** and **CIFAR-100** which consist of 50,000 training set and 10,000 test set with 32 x 32 RGB images, representing 10/100 different image labels.
 We apply the data augmentation technique that generate image rotation, shifting, and horizontal flip, with the per-pixel RGB mean value subtracted.